-welfare.
+We find that containerization leads to welfare gains of 4.15% in Benchmark 1.
+In other words, the gains from the shipping cost reduction caused by containerization amount to 4.15% of world welfare.
 In Benchmark 2, the gains from containerization reduce to 3.60%.
 The difference between Benchmark 1 and Benchmark 2, 0.55 percentage points, captures the resource costs of containerization.
-These costs are sizable: they eat up as much as 13.3% of the gains from the shipping cost reduction.
+These costs are sizeable: they eat up as much as 13.3% of the gains from the shipping cost reduction.
 Finally, the difference between Benchmark 2 and our baseline model, 0.34 percentage points, captures the specialization gains from containerization.
 Note that these gains are able to offset about 63% of the resource costs of containerization, but they do not fully compensate for all the costs.
-Based on this exercise, relative to a standard model in which transport cost reductions are exogenous and free, both model mechanisms - the resource cost and the endogenous specialization effect, lead to quantitatively meaningful effects on welfare.
+Based on this exercise, relative to a standard model in which transport cost reductions are exogenous and free, both model mechanisms - the resource cost and the endogenous specialization effect - lead to quantitatively meaningful effects on welfare.
 As the resource cost effect is larger than the endogenous specialization effect, on net the gains in our model end up being somewhat smaller than what a standard model would predict.

-Besides using the two benchmarks for the decomposition of aggregate welfare effects, we can also use them to provide further test whether it is indeed our endogenous crowding-out mechanism that leads to null effect of shipping on population in the model.
+Besides using the two benchmarks for the decomposition of aggregate welfare effects, we can also use them to provide a further test of whether it is indeed our endogenous crowding-out mechanism that leads to the null effect of shipping on population in the model.
 To this end, we estimate the causal effect of shipping on population - equation (13) - in the two benchmarks, and contrast them with the baseline model.
 Columns (3) and (4) of Table 6 report the results for Benchmark 1 and Benchmark 2, respectively.
 Unlike in our baseline model, shipping leads to a significant increase in city population in both benchmarks.
-This is intuitive: while better market access draws people into the city in all three models, increased land use in transshipment does not have a differential impact on city population in the benchmarks.72 To compare the magnitudes of the estimated coefficients, we report the standardized coefficients in italics.
-These demonstrate that a one standard deviation increase in shipping translates into substantially larger (0.124 and 0.14 standard deviation) increase in population in the benchmarks than in the baseline model (0.005) or in the data (0.021).
-This underscores both that the crowding out effect is driving the zero local population effect of shipping in the model, and it also points to the fact that the crowding-out effect is sizeable - not just in terms of the effect it has at the aggregate level, but also in terms of its local effect.
+This is intuitive: while better market access draws people into the city in all three models, increased land use in transshipment does not have a differential impact on city population in the benchmarks.
+To compare the magnitudes of the estimated coefficients, we report the standardized coefficients in italics.
+These demonstrate that a one standard deviation increase in shipping translates into substantially larger (0.124 and 0.14 standard deviation) increase in population in the benchmarks than in the baseline model (0.006) or in the data (0.022).
+This underscores that the crowding out effect is driving the zero local population effect of shipping in the model.
+It also points to the fact that the crowding-out effect is sizeable - not just in terms of the effect it has at the aggregate level, but also in terms of its local effect.